 Our former prosecutors, forensic accountants, and cyber investigators have decades of experience conducting internal investigations.

-Effectively investigating allegations of fraud—including employee malfeasance, theft of intellectual property, vendor fraud, or other suspected misconduct—can help avoid needless litigation and regulatory scrutiny, and maintain focus on the operations of the business.
-To be successful, the investigation must be individually and precisely scoped and structured, and undertaken by the proper investigative resources, capable of legally and ethically identifying and collecting the universe of relevant information, including effectively interviewing witnesses; locating, preserving, and analyzing electronic data; distilling complex financial records; and preparing a credible independent report.
+Effectively investigating allegations of occupational fraud—including employee malfeasance, theft of intellectual property, vendor fraud, or other suspected misconduct—can help avoid needless litigation and regulatory scrutiny, and maintain focus on the operations of the business.
+To be successful, the investigation must be individually and precisely scoped and structured, and undertaken by the proper investigative team, capable of legally and ethically identifying and collecting the universe of relevant information, including effectively interviewing witnesses; locating, preserving, and analyzing electronic data; making sense of financial records; and preparing a credible independent report.

 Our former prosecutors, forensic accountants, and cyber investigators have decades of experience conducting internal investigations.
 We have conducted investigations resulting from regulatory inquiries, whistleblower allegations, failed examinations, and concerns raised by audit committees and their counsel, frequently in connection with parallel civil or criminal matters.

 - Violations of anti-bribery regulations, including the FCPA and UK Bribery Act

 - Employee fraud, including self-dealing, kickbacks, and theft of confidential information

 - Fraudulent billing of government programs or misuse of government funds

 - Counterfeit products and gray market goods

 - Violations of import and export regulations, including OFAC sanctions and other trade restrictions